PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Bottom Line on Scupper Plugs

 Whether you're planning a multi-day camping trip, gearing up for cold-weather paddling, or just want a drier ride on calm days, scupper plugs deserve a spot in your gear bag.
 They're one of those small investments that make a big difference in comfort and enjoyment on the water.
+For more detailed tips on using these essential accessories, check out our essential scupper plug guide with additional techniques and recommendations.

 Now get out there and enjoy your drier rides - just remember to pull those plugs when the wind kicks up!